stroll through Magritte’s head

 Mimicry

 Faces, masks and examples of mimicry such as ‘The future of statues’, with Napoleon’s funerary mask merging with a cloudy blue sky, or ‘El seducer’, with a ship formed from the foam of the waves, complete a portrait that also deviates from the artistic to sneak into the intimacy of the creator through photographs and home movies.
-“They help us establish relationships between the life of the artist and his creations,” Solana points out about some snapshots in which he appears in uniform doing military service in Beverlo as well as posing next to his wife Georgette.
+“They help us establish relationships between the life of the artist and his creations,” Solana points out regarding some snapshots in which he appears in uniform doing military service in Beverlo as well as posing next to his wife Georgette.

 Additional information to complete this walk through the head of Magritte who seeks to vindicate the Belgian, even more so if possible, as a key piece of surrealism. «He is a unique surrealist, sometimes in conflict with Paris.
 He retains the freshness of Dadaism.
 He is the one who determines what surrealism is today.
 Movements change in their historical perception as some artists grow and others decline.
 So surrealism is Dalí, Miró and Magritte before André Breton”, highlights Solana.